LED bulbs use 75% less energy than incandescent bulbs — DOE

 High exposure for older homes with unsealed envelopes and legacy atmospheric furnaces.

-The "Sovereign" Shield
+The "Resilient" Shield

 Annual Gas Consumption: 450m³